Banisteriopsis caapi v. tucunaca – Ayahuasca Vine (seed)

 $11.50 – $20.50

 Banisteriopsis caapi is the vine from which the South American hallucinogenic and healing brew ayahuasca is made.
 Family Malpighiaceae.
 Ayahuasca is a Kechua term for the drink made from this vine and translates to ‘Vine of the Soul’, referring to the freeing of the spirit.
 Also called yage, Caapi or Vine of the Dead.
+Banisteriopsis caapi stems are used in the preparation of a drink called Ayahuasca in South America and they contain beta-carboline alkaloids such as harmaline, harmine and tetrahydroharmaline.
+All plant parts contain these alkaloids in varying concentrations.

 We get a few inquiries about the expected viability and storage life of Banisteriopsis caapi seeds.
-The general (incorrect) assumption that has been repeated on the internet, is that they are viable for 6 months only and after that date, they are non-viable; dead, buried, cremated.
+The general (incorrect) assumption that has been repeated on the internet, is that they are viable for 6 months only and after that date, they are non-viable.
 We have not found this to be the case with properly stored seeds and expect seeds to have a good viability up to 1 year and beyond.
 We would expect seeds to have a life of between 1-2 years under ideal conditions.

 Care and Cultivation of Banisteriopsis caapi var.
 Tucunaca